fredcoutinho52/spotify-clone/README.md

 # Spotify Clone

-A Spotify mobile app clone.
+A Spotify mobile app UI clone.

 ## Made with